 Field Description Test Name Enter or modify the name of the test.
 Interval Use the drop-down menu to specify the interval at which Traverse executes the test.
 Thresholds (warn/critical) Enter/modify the threshold levels that cause the test to change to (a state of) Warning or Critical, respectively.
 Units Varies depending on the test.
 Action Profile Use the drop-down menu to select an action profile for the test.
-See Administrator Configured Action Profiles and Thresholds (page 129) for more information.
-As test value rises, severity: Use the drop-down menu to specify the relationship between test value and severity: Auto: If you select this option, Traverse sets this option based on the Warning and Critical thresholds for this test.
+See Administrator Configured Action Profiles and Thresholds (page 196) for more information.
+As test value rises, severity: Auto: If you select this option, Traverse sets this option based on the Warning and Critical thresholds for this test.
 If the Critical threshold is higher, as test value rises, severity ascends.
 If the Warning threshold is higher, as test value rises, severity descends.
 Ascends: As the value of the test result rises, severity rises.
 Descends: As the value of the test result rises, severity falls.
 Discrete: Specify a list of integers or ranges of numbers using the syntax: 1,3,5,10-25.
 Specify different values for warning and critical.
 Any returned value that does not match a value in either list means the device is OK.
 Bidirectional: You can set a "range" of numbers for each threshold and if the value crosses either of these two boundaries of the range, it will set the severity to Warning or Critical